Research Centre for Irish Studies (RCIS)

 Bank Transfer option available upon request, send email with subject line Global North and Global South Registration Bank Transfer to rania.khalil@bue.edu.eg

-Early Bird Registration 1,850
+Early Bird Registration 1,850 EGP closed

-Regular Registration 2,000 EGP
+Regular 2,000 EGP

-Non-Egyptian Registration 33 GBP
+Non-Egyptian Early Bird Registration 33 GBP closed

 Keynote Speakers